 Now you should have MySQLWorkbench installed let's open it up and click on tables diagram icon on the left menu.

 Click on '+' symbol.
-You should see following:
+You should see the following:

 Now, the UI is pretty much self observatory.
 Add tables, views, diagrams you need based on your database logic.
 Here is what I have: 2 tables Users and Pictures.
 Relationship one to one